West Yorkshire 2017Read more about West Yorkshire 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of West Yorkshire Police below, or watch the video.
+Read my assessment of West Yorkshire Police below.

 I am pleased with the performance of West Yorkshire Police in keeping people safe and reducing crime.
 I am particularly pleased with the improvements the force has made in preventing crime and protecting vulnerable people.